 Where to eat in Melbourne

 There is no shortage of food options, as you’d expect from a city so widely acclaimed for its foodie culture.
-These are a few places we’d recommend as a must-try range from street food through to some superb restaurants.
+These are a few places we’d recommend as a must-try range from street food to some superb restaurants.

 Located in the Peppers Dockside restaurant only a few steps from the wharf and Etihad stadium.
 Chef Tony Moss has created a menu that highlights Asian Fusion in a menu loaded with beautifully presented shared plates, his dishes focus heavily on good quality local produce and bold but balanced flavour combinations.